What does restored mean?

 What is your return policy?

 Owning a piece of design history is a big investment and we want it to be a positive one.
 We accept returns within two weeks of purchase (or delivery for shipped items) in exchange for store credit less a 20% restocking fee.
 The customer is responsible for all return shipping costs.
+Returns on items damaged while in the customer's care will not be accepted.

 What if my item arrives damaged?